Energinet-DataHub/.github/README.md

 ### Specific version release

-First we must always create a specific version release, so developers can choose to use a specific release should they choose to do so.
+First we must always create a specific version release, so developers can use a specific release should they choose to do so.

 1. Navigate to [Releases](https://github.com/Energinet-DataHub/.github/releases)